Geoengineering governance

 In 2021 I collaborated with fellow CSSN scholars Jennie Stephens, Kevin Surprise and Prakash Kashwan in assessing the proposals for solar geoengineering research advocated by the US National Academies ('Reflecting Sunlight'), generating a short Letter in Science, and a longer perspective article in Environmental Politics.

-In 2022 I became one of the 'First Signatories' to an academic call for a 'Non-Use Agreement on Solar Geoengineering'
+In 2022 I became one of the 'First Signatories' to an academic call for a 'Non-Use Agreement on Solar Geoengineering'.

 Publications

 Letter: The risks of solar geoengineering research.
-J. Stephens, P. Kashwan, D. McLaren and K. Surprise (2021).
+Jennie Stephens, Prakash Kashwan, Duncan McLaren & Kevin Surprise (2021).
 Science 372.

 The Politics and Governance of Research into Solar Geoengineering, Duncan McLaren and Olaf Corry, WIRES Climate Change, 2021.